mdsecactivebreach/SharpShooter/Readme.md

 [0] Done
 ```

-SharpShooter includes the ability to embed anti-sandbox defences in to the payload, these are predominantly taken from the CheckPlease project with the exception of Domain Keying which allows you to limit your payload to running only on domain members from a target domain.
+SharpShooter includes the ability to embed anti-sandbox defences in to the payload, these are predominantly taken from the (CheckPlease project)[https://github.com/Arvanaghi/CheckPlease] with the exception of Domain Keying which allows you to limit your payload to running only on domain members from a target domain.
 More than one technique can be selected and if the conditions are met, such as the host not being domain joined (2), then the payload will not execute.
-The theory here is that if the sandbox does not see the bad behaviour, it will assume it to be safe.
+The theory here is that if the sandbox does not see the bad behaviour, it will assume your payload to be safe.

 ```
 [*] Select the delivery method for the staged payload: